Heraclitus: Style

 Heraclitus's writing style has been compared to a sibyl, as depicted here by Domenichino.

 Heraclitus's style has been compared to a Sibyl, who "with raving lips uttering things mirthless, unbedizened, and unperfumed, reaches over a thousand years with her voice, thanks to the god in her".
 (Note: This is the earliest reference to the Sibyl in extant literature.)

 Heraclitus also seems to have patterned his style after oracles.
 Heraclitus wrote "nature loves to hide" and "a hidden connection is stronger than an obvious one".
 He also wrote "The lord whose oracle is in Delphi neither speaks nor conceals, but gives a sign."
 Heraclitus is the earliest known literary reference for the Delphic maxim to know thyself.
+(Note: In 2018, philosopher Christopher Moore demonstrated the authenticity of fragment 118 ("Every man is permitted to know himself and be wise") and its consistency with fragment 101 ("I have investigated myself") and fragment 112 ("Right thinking is the highest virtue, and wisdom is to say and do true things by listening to and following the inner nature of things").)

 Kahn characterized the main features of Heraclitus's writing as "linguistic density", meaning that single words and phrases have multiple meanings, and "resonance", meaning that expressions evoke one another.
 Heraclitus used literary devices like alliteration and chiasmus.